cgolden15/discord-poll/README.md

 ![npm](https://img.shields.io/npm/v/discord.js-qotd)
 ![NPM](https://img.shields.io/npm/l/discord.js-qotd)
 ![npm](https://img.shields.io/npm/dt/discord.js-qotd)

-Note: this module uses recent discord.js features and requires discord.js version 12 and Node.js 14.

-discord.js-poll is a Node.js module that allows you to create polls with your discord bot.
-You can customize the separator (between the title and the options) and the color of the embed.
+discord.js-qotd is a Node.js module that allows you to create polls or questions of the day with your discord bot.
+You can customize the separator, poll emoji and the embed color!

 ## Installation

 <br>

 ```
-npm i discord.js-poll
+npm i discord.js-qotd
 ```

 <br>